 Contact: Vladimir Alexiev

-Europeana Food and Drink will achieve its objectives by:
+Europeana Food and Drink achieves its objectives by:

 - Discovering, preparing, licensing and uploading 50,000 – 70,000 unique high-quality digital assets and their associated metadata to Europeana